 - 7.1 In our academies the curriculum is not just that which is taught in subject lessons.
 It is the sum of experiences that combine together to develop a child into the adulthood.
 To this end the experiences that pupils have in social times and during co-curricular or enrichment activity is of equal value to what they learn in 'lessons'. - 7.2 Our academies deliver programmes of education which develop pupils' personal and social characters.
-See our PSHE policy. - 7.3 Our academies believe that it is important to prepare pupils for the next stages of their education/life through an effective careers education programme which is based on the Gatsby Benchmarks.
-See our CEIAG policy and programme for further detail. - 7.4 The curriculum has a vital role to play in developing pupils' positive behaviour and attitudes to learning.
+See our PSHE and RSE intents. - 7.3 Our academies believe that it is important to prepare pupils for the next stages of their education/life through an effective careers education programme which is based on the Gatsby Benchmarks.
+At Kingsmoor we have a careers week as taster sessions.
+Year 6 take part in a separate careers day facilitated by the LA called Crucial Crew. - 7.4 The curriculum has a vital role to play in developing pupils' positive behaviour and attitudes to learning.
 This includes teaching about mutual respect for all and an understanding of the importance of democracy; the rule of law; individual liberty and tolerance for those with different faiths and beliefs and for those without faith. - 7.5 Pupils are taught what constitutes good behaviour and what the benefits of good behaviour are.
 See Behaviour Policy for further detail. - 7.6 Social, emotional and behaviour skills are taught within the curriculum so that this together with our effective wider work supports pupils to be confident, resilient and independent, and to develop strength of character.